Skip to content

 • Want predictable lifetime pricing with no per-GB surprises

-• Care about data sovereignty - no third-party servers touching your files
+• Care about data sovereignty, with no third-party servers touching your files

 Blober vs Flexify vs rclone